Alaricus/clicker-tutorial-react/README.md

 To begin we’ll use [create-react-app](https://github.com/facebook/create-react-app) to create a blank React application.

 ### The State
 Our first order of business is to design a state variable, which will hold all of that data for us.
 This data should include a counter that increments when we click a button.
-Once we get to a high enough number of clicks, we will be able to spend some of them to buy autoclickers.
+Once we get to a high enough number of clicks, we will be able to spend them to buy autoclickers.
 Each autoclicker will, therefore, have a cost associated with it as well as the amount.

 Let’s store all this data in an object like this: